 In fact, California’s tobacco control program saved $134 billion in personal health care expenditures from its start in 1989 to 2008.
-That’s a whopping ROI of $55 saved for every $1 spent.
+That’s a whopping ROI of $55 saved for every $1 spent on the program.

-As such, both national and local government offer plenty of smoking cessation programs.
+As such, both the national and local governments offer plenty of smoking cessation programs.

 The American Lung Association lists down all health plans and the type of smoking cessation program covered.

-Not only do smoking cessation programs extend the lives of employees, it also saves the company money from lowered healthcare costs, increased workplace productivity (since there are less smoking breaks), and prevented premature deaths.
+Not only do smoking cessation programs extend the lives of employees, but it also saves the company money from lowered healthcare costs, increased workplace productivity (since there are fewer smoking breaks), and prevented premature deaths.